TosbackCgusBridge-Bot/CGUs-versions/Fedex/Privacy Policy.md

 HOW?
 Created with Sketch.

-In the course of its business activities and providing the services, FedEx will need to process personal data. �Personal Data� is any information that can directly or indirectly be used to identify a natural person.
+In the course of its business activities and providing the services, FedEx will need to process personal data.
+Personal Data is any information that can directly or indirectly be used to identify a natural person.
 You provide most of your Personal Data directly to FedEx, for instance:

 SHARE Created with Sketch.